mjbuckley/risk-dice-roller/notes.md

 ### Other Notes

 - I'm putting all css in App.css.
 I've only imported it in App.js, but since Root.js imports App, the css is available everywhere.
 However, if I ever used code splitting this would be a problem.
 I'm not doing code splitting because the site is so small, but maybe make a note of this in notes (and don't use this pattern on larger apps).
+- The ScrollToTop component only imports Component and not React.
+This is unusual but I believe correct based on what it does.
+However, keep this in mind in case I run across and errors.
 - Consider changing way I have reset links set up.
 They work but you cannot get to them with the tab button.
 - A few very odd inputs (such as -3 attack armies and -1 attack rolls) can result in some slightly confusing (but not incorrect) error notices.
 I'm ok with this because they are very unlikely to happen without someone trying to break things, plus the error notices aren't wrong, just not super clear.
 Trying to have perfect notices for everything would make the error section too confusing.
 Better to have good clear notices for 99% of the cases.
 - I removed the max option from the attackArmies and defendArmies inputs because it sort of overrode my own error checking.
 On submit it would scroll to the top, but it would use the browser based notification that the number was too high but not show my error notices.
 There might be a way around this, but I prefer my error notices.
 Additionally, if there were previous results, it kept those around, which is confusing.